TWO BHISHM CUBES ARRIVE AT KATUNAYAKE WITH IAF MEDICAL TEAM FOR CYCLONE DITWA RELIEF

 BHISHM Cubes are modular, self-contained medical units designed for rapid deployment in disaster-affected or remote areas.
 Each Cube is equipped to provide emergency medical care, including trauma management, basic surgery and life-support facilities, enabling immediate humanitarian and relief operations.

-The visiting IAF medical team, will provide training to Sri Lankan medical professionals on the operation and use of BHISHM Cubes while assisting communities affected by Cyclone Ditwa.
-Following the training and relief activities, the two BHISHM Cubes will be formally donated to Sri Lanka to enhance the country’s disaster preparedness and emergency response capabilities.
+The visiting IAF medical team will support disaster relief efforts for communities affected by Cyclone Ditwa.
+Upon completion of these operations, they will conduct training for Sri Lankan medical professionals on the operation and use of the BHISHM Cubes.
+Thereafter, the two BHISHM Cubes will be officially donated to Sri Lanka to strengthen the nation’s disaster preparedness and emergency response capabilities.

 Sri Lanka Air Force stands as the sole gallant aerial force in the nation, skillfully projecting airpower over its airspace and supporting the operations of surface entities.